yolken/yolken-blog/site/_posts/2021-01-31-golang-batteries-not-included.md

     use for each one.
 ---

-I use [golang](https://golang.org/) a lot for my day-to-day work.
-Like many other programming languages, it consists of a [*core language spec*](https://golang.org/ref/spec) (describing, for instance, how to declare variables, construct loops, etc.) plus a [*standard library*](https://golang.org/pkg/) that implements higher-level functionality that's needed when writing software that actually does useful things.
+I use [golang](https://golang.org/) (aka "go") a lot for my day-to-day work.
+Like other programming languages, it consists of a [*core language spec*](https://golang.org/ref/spec), describing, for instance, how to declare variables, construct loops, etc., plus a [*standard library*](https://golang.org/pkg/) that implements higher-level functionality needed for software that actually does useful things.

-The golang standard library is fairly rich- in addition to basic input/output, it covers HTTP client and server implementations, time and date processing, all of the standard cryptographic algorithms (e.g., SHA256), data compression and decompression, and lots of other goodies.
+The go standard library is fairly rich- in addition to basic input/output, it covers HTTP client and server implementations, time and date processing, all of the standard cryptographic algorithms (e.g., SHA256), data compression and decompression, and lots of other goodies.
 However, there are certain pieces of functionality that are either missing or insufficient and